This post was first published on 27 November 2017 and has been updated to include the latest information.

 Before you start buying stocks listed on the SGX, you first need to open a brokerage account.
 Having an account with an authorised broker gives you access to buy and sell stocks on the SGX.

 There are many stock brokerages in Singapore that you can choose from.
-Here’s a list of some of the more popular firms that many retail investors use.
+Here’s a list of the stock brokerage firms in Singapore.

 - DBS Vickers